Knetic/coiler/README.md

 Why would I use this?
 ====

 Creating a single executable has a lot of operational benefits.
 Library version conflicts, installation issues, and module naming become problems at _build time_, and cannot be encountered at runtime.
 This greatly reduces the amount of fear and pain involved in deploying code to machines that were not used to develop it.
-It also prevents the need to rigorously maintain a production machine's libraries separately from the application(s) running on them.
+It also prevents the need to rigorously maintain a production machine's libraries separately from the application(s) running on them (and so obsoletes `virtualenv`).
 And of course, this eliminates the need to install a bunch of other non-core tools like `pip`, `easy_install`, `distutils`, or whatever other pseudo-packaging tool is out there - your executable becomes a single file that can be run on any machine with a Python installation (not as good as being able to run on any machine period, but still pretty good for Python).

 Of course, by having a single executable file for your script, you no longer need to use python-specific packaging methods (like eggs or zips).
 Instead, you can take advantage of serious packaging formats like \*.rpm and \*.deb, which even further reduces your operational overhead.